Table of Contents

 Extrinsic/extrapulmonary lung disease that affects the

-Connective tissue diseases associated with interstitial lung disease (CT-ILD) include:
+Connective tissue diseases associated with interstitial lung diseases (CT-ILD)

 - Scleroderma/systemic sclerosis